 Implementation Plan: Defines the specific PCB management practices recommended for implementation, the recommended schedule for their implementation and measurable milestones to assess implementation effectiveness.

 Future Studies: Describes future activities designed to assess implementation effectiveness, identify additional Control Actions worthy of future consideration, and fill identified data gaps.
+The implementation effectiveness assessment will estimate pollutant loading into the watershed and the estimated load reductions and time frames for achieving those reductions.

 2 Watershed Characterization